ggozad/behaving/README.rst

     ./bin/behave ./features

-Mail and SMS mock servers
+Mail, GCM and SMS mock servers
 -------------------------

-When *behaving* is installed, it creates two scripts to help you test mail and sms, ``mailmock`` and ``smsmock`` respectively.
-You can directly invoke them before running your tests, they both take a port as well as the directory to output data as parameters.
+When *behaving* is installed, it creates three scripts to help you test mail, gcm and sms, ``mailmock``, ``gcmmock` and ``smsmock`` respectively.
+You can directly invoke them before running your tests, they all take a port as well as the directory to output data as parameters.
 For example,

 ::

     ./bin/smsmock -p 8081 -o ./var/sms
+    ./bin/gcmmock -p 8082 -o ./var/notifications/gcm
-    ./bin/mailmock -p 8082 -o ./var/mail [--no-stdout]
+    ./bin/mailmock -p 8083 -o ./var/mail [--no-stdout]

 ``behaving.web`` Supported matchers/steps